PsychNeuro/ed1/book/glossary.md

 #### subjective
 the first-person perspective, available only to *you*.
 The fact that only each individual can have a subjective experience raises fundamental challenges for any attempt to achieve an +objective understanding of the *mind*, which is inexorably tied to the subjective experience of *being* a brain.
 Given that psychology is essentially the study of the mind, this poses fundamental challenges for the field.

+#### superior
+is an anatomical term that refers to the upper portion of a brain area, which is the opposite of +inferior.
+It is synonymous with +dorsal, but used in different cases.

+#### sympathetic nervous system
+is an +autonomic system involved in mobilizing behavior for quick responses (i.e., "fight or flight"), involving the release of +adrenaline.

 #### synapses
 are the connections between neurons where the +action-potential arriving from the sending neuron causes the release of +neurotransmitter that then opens +channels on the receiving neuron's +dendrites, resulting in either +excitatory or +inhibitory effects depending on whether the sending neuron is an excitatory +pyramidal neuron or an inhibitory +interneuron.